ANS-C01 Network Management and Operations Practice Question

 - ✓ E.Update security group rules to allow traffic from the peered VPC CIDR

-Why C: Option A is correct because VPC peering requires adding routes in both VPC route tables.
-Option D is correct because security group rules must allow traffic from the peered VPC CIDR.
-Option B is wrong because VPC peering does not require an internet gateway.
-Option C is wrong because VPC peering does not use a VPN connection.
-Option E is wrong because a NAT gateway is not required for VPC peering.
+Why C: VPC peering requires adding routes in both VPC route tables to direct traffic to the peered VPC's CIDR.
+Option E is correct because security group rules must be updated to allow inbound traffic from the peered VPC's CIDR.
+Option A is incorrect because VPC peering does not require an internet gateway.
+Option B is incorrect because VPC peering does not use a VPN connection.
+Option D is incorrect because a NAT gateway is not required for VPC peering.

 This ANS-C01 practice question is part of Courseiva's free Amazon Web Services certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the ANS-C01 exam.